 In April 2011, the Company entered into a non-recourse junior loan participation in the amount of \$32.0 million on a \$50.0 million mezzanine loan.
 The loan was participated out to a subordinate lender at a discount and the Company received \$28.8 million of proceeds.
 The subordinate lender will receive its proportionate share of the interest received from the loan, which has a variable rate of LIBOR plus 4.35% and a maturity of July 2012.
-The Company also has the right to sell its \$18.0 million senior participation to the subordinate lender, at face value, in the event of default or if the loan is not repaid by July 9, 2012.
-The outstanding balance of this junior loan participation was \$32.0 million at March 31, 2012.
+The Company also had the right to sell its \$18.0 million senior participation to the subordinate lender, at face value, in the event of default or if the loan was not repaid by July 9, 2012.
+In May 2012, the Company sold the \$50.0 million mezzanine loan to the same third party which relieved the Company's \$32.0 million junior loan participation liability.
 In June 2011, the Company entered into a non-recourse junior loan participation in the amount of \$2.0 million on an \$11.8 million mezzanine loan.
 The participation has a 0% rate of interest and a maturity of August 2012.
-The outstanding balance of this junior loan participation was \$2.0 million at March 31, 2012.
-The Company also has a junior loan participation with an outstanding balance at March 31, 2012 of \$1.3 million on a \$1.3 million bridge loan.
+The outstanding balance of this junior loan participation was \$2.0 million at June 30, 2012.
+The Company also has a junior loan participation with an outstanding balance at June 30, 2012 of \$1.3 million on a \$1.3 million bridge loan.
 Participations have a maturity date equal to the corresponding mortgage loan and are secured by the participant's interest in the mortgage loan.
 Interest expense is based on the portion of the interest received from the loan that is paid to the junior participant.
 The Company's obligation to pay interest on the participation is based on the performance of the related loan.